-Eliza Slavet is a scholar of religion, currently affiliated with the UC San Diego History Department as a Visiting Scholar.
+Eliza Slavet is a scholar of religion, with interests in psychoanalysis, Jewish Studies, and Moses narratives.
 She received a PhD in Literature from the University of California, San Diego; an MM in Oboe Performance from Yale School of Music; and a BA in English from Yale University.

 In the past, Eliza played the oboe, wrote poetry, and made sound art installations as well as a few videos.
 In 2001, she proposed a sound installation, Breathing Traces, to the Berlin Jewish Museum: a large room, with speaker-cones hanging from the ceiling, each speaker playing a recording of the sounds of one Jewish resident of Berlin.
 A curiosity cabinet of souls, breathing their way through life...
 The proposal was ultimately rejected, but it led her to read Archive Fever by Jacques Derrida, which pushed her to begin writing what became her dissertation, "Freud's Moses: Memory Material and Immaterial" (2007), which became the book, Racial Fever: Freud and the Jewish Question (Fordham University Press, 2009).